RossDuffy/OpenFlock/README.md

 # OpenFlock_2

-Guide:
 Installing:

 To install the assets, pull them into your Unity project's Assets folder.
 The Open_Flock folder will contain behaviour and filter scripts, and example scenes and objects for both 2D and 3D flocks.

   Creating a flock:
     To begin creating flocks, here is a step-by-step on how to build a simple flock with the assets in this project: